-You’re most likely to hear citations discussed in the context of Google Maps, and by extension, Google My Business.
+You’re most likely to hear citations discussed in the context of Google Maps, and by extension, Google Business Profile.
 For anyone learning how to cite, Google Maps is considered the gold standard of local SEO.
 A Google Maps citation is simply the listing that contains your NAP information, as noted on Google Maps.

 These citations are particularly important because Google is a go-to site for search queries of all types.
 If an online user is searching for your type of business in your geographical area, the odds are high that they will be using Google.

 Local SEO gets a valuable boost when your listing appears within what is referred to as the “Google Maps Pack.”
 These are the small number of listings that Google displays in response to specific search queries.

 Local SEO citations are focused on improving your business’s visibility and rankings in Google’s local search results and/or Google Maps.
 Citations are like virtual business cards, which you can ensure are strategically situated throughout the digital landscape to help customers find you.
 Accurate, widely distributed citations carry more weight in search engine results, while the reverse can actually damage your rankings.

 The 7 Citation Building Myths Plaguing Local SEO

 Since the SEO space is always evolving, what was a well-respected principle yesterday may be old news today.
 So, it’s not uncommon to hear outdated ideas or myths from fellow business owners and SEO experts alike, which can make it especially challenging to know how to approach your SEO strategy.